henry416/JEEProjects/jsfcrud/README.md

 JSFCRUD
 =======

-The project performs basic CRUD (Create, Read, Update, Delete) operations by using JSF 2.2.
+A project performs basic CRUD (Create, Read, Update, Delete) operations by using JSF 2.2.
 The CRUD operation here is non-persistent in nature.

 Prerequisites
 =============